helmlingp/HUBWTT/README.md

 ## Note: The following limitations exist today:

-- Workspace ONE Intelligent Hub for Windows 22.03 to 23.02.
-An update to support newer HUBW versions will be released soon.
-- Windows 11 ARM64 not supported
-- Many Profiles do not display
+- Many Profiles do not display as they are not tracked locally

-        Phil Helmling, helmlingp@vmware.com, @philhelmling
+        Phil Helmling, helmlingp@omnissa.com, @philhelmling

 # Disclaimer